9 August 2013

 Please refer to the academic calendar for additional information, and mark the noted holidays on your calendar now so that you do not schedule mandatory exercises on any of these dates.

 A student's claim of a religious conflict, which may include travel time, should be accepted at face value.
 A great variety of valid claims exist for religious groups, and there is no practical, dignified, and legal means to assess the validity of individual claims.
 State law mandates that any student with a conflict between an academic requirement and any religious observance must be given an alternative for meeting the academic requirement.
 The law also stipulates that students be given a mechanism by which they can conveniently and confidentially notify an instructor of the conflict.

-Please advise your teaching assistants of this policy.
+Please make sure any teaching assistants that you supervise are aware of this policy.